 In Culpeper, Virginia, Culpeper Police Department is working with Code Four to reduce reporting drag across drug and proactive investigations, serious follow-up investigations, and school and campus casework.
 The focus is faster first drafts, cleaner review, and more officer time back for calls and follow-up.

-Culpeper Police Department's public materials show a department organized around patrol, criminal investigations, and community-focused assignments including school-resource officers.
+Culpeper Police Department's public materials show a department organized around patrol, criminal investigation software, and community-focused assignments including school-resource officers.
 The town's position in the broader Culpeper County area also means the department coordinates with county and regional task-force resources on narcotics, violent crime, and other multi-jurisdictional work.

 That creates a documentation environment where the first report has to serve more than patrol closure.
 It often needs to support detective follow-up, school-based coordination, or regional task-force handoff without losing detail or sequence.